Eugene Stoner: Early life

 Stoner was born in Gosport, Indiana, on November 22, 1922.
-They moved to Long Beach, California where he graduated from a Long Beach Polytechnical High School.
-In 1939, after the Depression, there was not enough money for him to attend college so he went to work as a machinist for Vega Aircraft Company, the forerunner of what became Lockheed Airplane Company now Lockheed Martin Corporation.
+He moved to Long Beach, California where he graduated from Long Beach Polytechnical High School.
+In 1939, after the Depression, there was not enough money for him to attend college, so he went to work as a machinist for Vega Aircraft Company, the forerunner of what became Lockheed Airplane Company (now the Lockheed Martin Corporation).

 During World War II, he enlisted for Aviation Ordnance in the U.S. Marine Corps and served in the South Pacific and northern China.
 In the Corps, he had his first experience of working with heavy-caliber automatic weapons as an armourer.
 The work experience and combat training served him throughout his weapons designing career.

 Engineer

 In late 1945 Stoner began working in the machine shop for Whittaker, an aircraft equipment company, and ultimately became a Design Engineer.

 In 1954 he came to work as chief engineer for ArmaLite, a division of Fairchild Engine & Airplane Corporation.
 While at ArmaLite, he designed a series of prototype small arms, including the AR-3, AR-9, AR-11, and AR-12, none of which saw significant production.
 Their only real success during this period was the AR-5 survival rifle, which was adopted by the United States Air Force.